zahraaliaghazadeh/Note-Taker/README.md

 To-do list:

-* This application is not currently updating notes with the update button.
 * Improvement to be done : This application can be improved on how it is using the CRUD (creat, read, update and delete).